RShankar/Semantic-Web-for-Genomics/Tools/R Studio/install.md

 Note: Multiple packages can be loaded with the c() function for combining multiple names; however, I am doing one at a time, just as a precaution, to see whether any dependency problem arise.
 You should be able to combine them as follows, as an example, for the first three: c("ALL", "AnnotationDbi", "Biobase"), instead of their individual declarations as given below.

+Note: All software packages are accessed from [here](https://bioconductor.org/packages/3.8/bioc/); All annotation/database packages are accessed from [here](https://bioconductor.org/packages/3.8/data/annotation/)

 ```R
 BiocManager::install("ALL", version = "3.8")
 BiocManager::install("AnnotationDbi", version = "3.8")